 Invest in companies with market values greater than $10 billion.
 These funds invest in a combination of growth and value-oriented stocks.

-Hold securities with a low asset-weighted average credit rating and a low sensitivity to interest rate changes as defined by the fund's effective duration, both according to Morningstar's rating system.
+Hold securities with a low asset-weighted average credit rating and a moderate sensitivity to interest rate changes as defined by the fund's effective duration, both according to Morningstar's rating system.

 Fidelity Freedom Funds invest in a diversified mix of Fidelity domestic equity, international equity, bond, and short-term funds, many of which are managed exclusively for this purpose.
-As the chart below shows, Freedom Funds follows an asset allocation strategy that becomes increasingly more conservative as the target date approaches and passes.
+As the chart below shows, Freedom Funds follow a "neutral" asset allocation strategy that becomes increasingly more conservative as the target date approaches and passes.
 Freedom Funds are generally expected to reach their most conservative allocation 10-19 years after the target date.

 The "Mutual Funds" area at the top of each page allows access to mutual fund holdings with individual and joint Fidelity non-retirement accounts.
 Individual stock positions, ETFs and 529 funds are not available through this view.
 For the full list of your holdings visit Portfolio Summary.